 There is a description of the evolution of human relationships.
 It begins with nomadic tribes where man and woman only each other sexually and the only other relationship they understand is mother & children.
 It evolves to a family when farming becomes the main occupation and the man stops wandering.
-Slowly the romance begins to appear in his stories and its stays there.
+Slowly the romance begins to appear in his stories and it stays there.
 He has not touched upon deceit in relationships.
 He has explored relationships between communities, between opponents, between friends, and between families.

 What makes this book special is that it skips all the important events that we know from our history books.
 So it does not talk about the rise of Buddha & Buddhism, though there are arguments that talk about tenets of Buddhism.
 Similarly, there is no mention of invasions except how it impacted the common man.
 Even Gandhi & Ambedkar make the appearance as talking points between people and none of their often mentioned personalities or achievements are talked about.
-No big events cloud the stories and you get a feel of the life like yours in different eras.
+No big events cloud the stories and you get a feel of the lifelike yours in different eras.

 I read this book in Hindi though it is available in multiple languages.
 If you are also planning to read it in Hindi, you need to have a good grip on Hindi.
 He uses certain local words that you have to guess.
 There is an occasional English word as well.